DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 > Note
 >
 > This lifecycle was previously named `componentWillReceiveProps`.
 That name will continue to work until version 17.
-Use the [`rename-unsafe-lifecycles` codemod](https://github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.
+Use the [`rename-unsafe-lifecycles` codemod](https:
+> //github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.

 > Note:
 >
 > Using this lifecycle method often leads to bugs and inconsistencies
 >
-> * If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](https://reactjs.org/docs/handling-events.html#componentdidupdate) lifecycle instead.
+> - If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](https:
+>   //reactjs.org/docs/handling-events.html#componentdidupdate) lifecycle instead.
-> * If you used `componentWillReceiveProps` for **re-computing some data only when a prop changes**, [use a memoization helper instead](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
+> - If you used `componentWillReceiveProps` for **re-computing some data only when a prop changes**, [use a memoization helper instead](https:
+>   //reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
-> * If you used `componentWillReceiveProps` to **“reset” some state when a prop changes**, consider either making a component [fully controlled](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled with a `key`](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
+> - If you used `componentWillReceiveProps` to **“reset” some state when a prop changes**, consider either making a component [fully controlled](https:
+>   //reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled with a `key`](https:
+>   //reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
 >
-> For other use cases, [follow the recommendations in this blog post about derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).
+> For other use cases, [follow the recommendations in this blog post about derived state](https:
+> //reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).

 `UNSAFE_componentWillReceiveProps()` is invoked before a mounted component receives new props.
 If you need to update the state in response to prop changes (for example, to reset it), you may compare `this.props` and `nextProps` and perform state transitions using `this.setState()` in this method.

 Note that if a parent component causes your component to re-render, this method will be called even if props have not changed.
 Make sure to compare the current and next values if you only want to handle changes.

-React doesn’t call `UNSAFE_componentWillReceiveProps()` with initial props during [mounting](https://reactjs.org/docs/handling-events.html#mounting).
+React doesn’t call `UNSAFE_componentWillReceiveProps()` with initial props during [mounting](https:
+//reactjs.org/docs/handling-events.html#mounting).
 It only calls this method if some of component’s props may update.
 Calling `this.setState()` generally doesn’t trigger `UNSAFE_componentWillReceiveProps()`.

-***
+---

 #### `UNSAFE_componentWillUpdate()`